 What is innovateAFITC?

-The Montgomery Area Chamber of Commerce – TechMGM, the Montgomery Armed Forces Communications and Electronics Association (AFCEA) –Chapter Education Foundation (EdF) and the United States Air Force (USAF) are proud to present innovateAFITC!
+The Montgomery Area Chamber of Commerce – TechMGM in partnership with the Montgomery Armed Forces Communications and Electronics Association (AFCEA) –Chapter Education Foundation (EdF) and the United States Air Force (USAF) are proud to present innovateAFITC!

-The event will be held in conjunction with the Air Force Information Technology and Cyberpower Conference (AFITC) where members of government, industry, and academia collaborate and network together to discuss the national problems we face today.
+Being held in conjunction with the Air Force Information Technology and Cyberpower Conference (AFITC), innovateAFITC is a hackathon event where members of government, industry, and academia collaborate and network together to discuss the national problems we face today.
 Diverse, multi-skilled teams will compete by presenting solutions to Air Force and local government, senior leadership and key stakeholders.
-This competition enables IT professionals and airmen from related career backgrounds in network communications, cyber security, software development, design, and STEM to quickly collaborate, form bonds of Wingmanship, and share skills and experience.
-By tapping into the talent across functional and organizational lines, the USAF can leverage innovation in the community it serves to identify ideas and recruit talent for the enterprise, to explore solutions to drive “Smart Base” initiatives to better enable mission success.
+This competition aims to enables IT professionals from all IT backgrounds such as network communications, cyber security, software development, design, and STEM to quickly collaborate, form bonds of Wingmanship, and share skills and experience.
+By tapping into the talent across functional and organizational lines, residents of the community can leverage innovation and talent right in their backyard to make city and government work for the benefit of us all!

 Event Coordinators